Just like tax records, documents for homeschooling are a necessary evil.

 Some states require submission of homeschool records and others do not.
 Whether you are sending documents into the state or not, there are records you should be keeping safe and secure throughout your home educating years.

-Official, or sometimes legal, homeschool records, do not include book reports, essays, or prized toddler artwork.
+The official, or sometimes legal, homeschool records, do not include book reports, essays, or prized toddler artwork.
 Homeschool records are school records that document official school business.

-The following is a sampling of recommended records for safe keeping, even if your state does not require them.
+The following is a sampling of recommended records for safekeeping, even if your state does not require them.